mrowdy/slemgrim.github.io/_drafts/http2-push-in-detail.md

 - relatively simple to implement
 - but it doesn't really make sense to push everything
-- this wouldn't find indirect assets like images requests from css files or scripts loaded by scripts
+- it's also hard to find indirect dependencies like background images defined in css.

 ### Static list